-We gather estimates by decade and plot the elasticity of the distance to the CBD in Figure 4.
-All estimates are run according to the OLS method with robust-error correction.
+We gather estimates by decade and plot the elasticity of the distance to the CBD in Figure 4.17 All estimates are run according to the OLS method with robust-error correction.

-It is important to emphasize several common tendencies across the different communities.
-A first look reveals that from the beginning of the 20th century up until the 1960s the urban gradient was either not statistically significant or was less than one.
-During this span of time, Barcelona did not have a well-structured urban development plan and the spatial structure of the city saw the existence of ghetto areas (linked to shantyism), making Plaça Catalunya less and less attractive in citizens' location decisions.
+Figure 4: The urban gradient: mapping estimations for elasticity-distance to Plaça Catalunya plan and the spatial structure of the city saw the existence of ghetto areas (linked to shantyism), making Plaça Catalunya less and less attractive in citizens' location decisions.
 Indeed, after the Spanish transition to democracy (roughly from 1980 onward), the urban development plan first targeted the physical elimination of any residual of shantyism, followed by a partial administrative decentralization at the district level ("new centrality").
 These actions reinforced the attractiveness of the CBD by making it more relevant in individual location decisions.
 The shift allowed to avoid the creation of ghetto areas not only in the CBD (as often happens in US cities experiencing important population size increases) but also in the other urban districts.
 Indeed, the latter gained their own attractiveness thanks to the implementation of social or public services for local residents, helping to control (and possibly deter) such ghetto areas.
 These initiatives continued to be effective, from 2000 onward, in inhibiting ghettoization of impressive foreign immigration inflows.